Beyond the yurt: Mongolian life in photos

 (CNN)When Paul Cox first started taking photos in Mongolia, he had to ensure his camera would stay hidden.

-As a foreigner there to document the economic hardships endured by locals in the Chingeltei district of Ulaanbaatar, he was initially met with suspicion, distrust, and aggression.
+As a foreigner there to document the economic hardships endured by locals in the Chingeltei district of Ulaanbaatar, he was initially met with suspicion and distrust.
 His camera would alert his status as an outsider.

-But after partnering with a local charity group, he was soon able to not only witness, but also capture the locals' most private moments.
+But after partnering with a local charity group, he was soon able to not only witness, but also capture the locals' most private moments -- documenting what he says is an unforgettable welcoming warmth in the Mongolian community.

 The images captured since his first visit produced three full exhibitions.
 The most recent, Red Hero 3, went to auction in partnership with Christie's in Hong Kong this week.